RESEARCH STARTER

 Context

 The very first organometallic was synthesized by a French chemist in 1760.
-It was an arsenic compound known as cacodyl, because of the odor exhibited by the compound.
-Around the same time, a Danish pharmacist by the name of Zeise isolated an organometallic salt containing platinum.
-The first organometallic compound to find utility as a chemical reagent was diethylzinc, first synthesized by Edward Franklin in 1849.
-The existence of organometallic compounds aided Dmitry Ivanovich Mendeleyev in the development of the periodic table of the elements around 1870.
+It was Cadet’s fuming liquid, a mixture containing cacodyl compounds, because of the odor exhibited by the compound.
+Several decades later, a Danish pharmacist by the name of Zeise isolated an organometallic salt containing platinum.
+The first organometallic compound to find utility as a chemical reagent was diethylzinc, first synthesized by Edward Frankland in 1849.
+The existence of organometallic compounds aided Dmitry Ivanovich Mendeleyev in the development of the periodic table of the elements in 1869 and refined it in 1871.
 Although many of the organometallic compounds synthesized were found to be toxic and resulted in illness and death for some chemists investigating this area, many were found to be beneficial, as well.
-Organomercury and organoarsenic compounds were employed for the treatment of syphilis.
+Organoarsenic compounds were employed for the treatment of syphilis.

-The next major breakthrough in organometallic chemistry was the synthesis of the first metallocene, ferrocene, in the early 1950's.
-The area of metallocene and metallocene derivative synthesis remains one of the most active research areas in organometallic chemistry research.
+The next major breakthrough in organometallic chemistry was the synthesis of the first metallocene, ferrocene, in the early 1950s.
+The area of metallocene and metallocene derivative synthesis remains one of the most active research areas in organometallic chemistry.

 Another effect of the increasing importance of research in the area of organometallic chemistry is the cooperation and collaboration that has occurred between organic and inorganic chemists.
 The dividing line between organic and inorganic chemistry has become less obvious as a result of the existence of organometallic compounds.